harrietrc/loadimpact-docs/jekyll/_v4/getting-started/sample-script.md

 # Purpose

-The below sample script is provided as a guide to the overall structure and features available.
+The sample test script provided in this article is intended to be an example to the overall structure of a script, features available, and examples of how to implement those features.

 Feel free to edit the script, as needed, or use it unedited to test Load Impact's test system.